Film: Gulliver's Travels (2010)

 - Bilingual Bonus: The Blefuscian motto is "Rapio E Abfugio" which means "Plunder and Run" in Latin.

-- Completely Missing the Point: In the book, Gulliver's most apparent and consistent quality is that he is honest to a fault and almost always incapable of omitting details.
+- Comically Missing the Point: In the book, Gulliver's most apparent and consistent quality is that he is honest to a fault and almost always incapable of omitting details.
 In this version, Gulliver will lie without flinching, just to escape his pathetic life.

-- Cut the Juice: Horatio pulls the plug on the electro-shock hands of the Mecha
+- Cut the Juice: Horatio pulls the plug on the electro-shock hands of the Mecha.

 - Dance Party Ending